florent-haxhiu/hackthebox/README.md

 This is my hack the box repo where I keep all my work.

-I will also be using their academy to learn a bit more about the mentality needed and the types and how to pen test.
+I will be also put all my learning in the academy section.

 ## Links